jakemcc/jakemccrary.com/source/_posts/2016-09-27-better-command-history-in-your-shell.markdown

 With those two additions to my `.bashrc` I've achieved my ideal command history searching.
-When I hit ctrl-r I'm searching all of my history and can still cycle through a shell's local history with my arrow keys.
+When I hit ctrl-r I'm searching all of my history and yet I only cycle through a shell's local history with the arrow keys.
 This small addition[^1] made my command line productivity higher.